AntczakEI/stellarliftapp/_posts/2026-05-26-muay-thai-pull-ups.md

 ## You do not need weighted plus bodyweight plus assisted pull-ups

-The old article's advanced version included:
+It is possible to combine:

 * weighted pull-ups
 * bodyweight pull-ups
 * rows
 * additional shoulder work

-That can work.

-But it may also be unnecessary.
+in the same program.

-For many fighters:
+But for many fighters:

 **one primary pull + one row**